20. April 2021

 Landing page

 All my landing pages are made with carrd.
-It’s super easy to use and the default designs are WAY better than everything I can do by myself!
-Their PRO plan is ridiculously cheap $19/YEAR!
+It’s super easy to use, and the default designs are WAY better than everything I can do by me!
+All you need to do is to drag and drop blocks and plugins.
+You have basically everything you need with Carrd, and it’s super cheap: their PRO plan is ridiculously cheap $19/YEAR!

 Database

-For all data storage I use Airtable.
+For my simple projects, I use Airtable as my data storage solution.
 The free plan is enough for most use cases.
 It comes with Unlimited bases and 1,200 records per base, more than enough to test a product.
+Airtable also comes with automation.
+It’s super useful to “glue” together several parts of your startup when you’re just getting started.

 Their API is also super handy!